paulxiep/portfolio/7_wonders/README.md

 **The AI can be accessed via the streamlit [app](https://7-wonders-ai.streamlit.app/)**

+---

+#### Showcase (For recruiters looking for highlights)

+1. Effect.from_dict() in effects.py: Single entry point method to generate subclasses of Effect from json input as obtained from v2_cards.json.
+Eliminates the need for repetitive code/specification by parsing the json which I obtained from other's repo to dataclass.

+2. Custom distributed TensorFlow training in dq_trainer.py.
+With access to multiple GPUs, this would speed up training greatly.
+---

 7 Wonders is another (and 2nd) popular classic board game that I've decided to include in my repository.
 I started playing it in Mar 2023.

 The project has reached the end of phase 1, with some planned features pushed to future updates.